dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 <details>
   <summary>How are you storing my data?</summary>
   <div>
-    <div>The dbt Semantic Layer does not store, or cache, or log your data.
-On each query to the Semantic Layer, the resulting data passes through dbt Cloud servers where it is never stored, cached, or logged.
-The data from your data platform gets routed through dbt Cloud servers, to your connecting data tool.</div>
+    <div>The dbt Semantic Layer doesn't store, cache, or log your data.
+On each query to the Semantic Layer, the resulting data passes through dbt Cloud servers where it's never stored, cached, or logged.
+The data from your data platform gets routed through dbt Cloud servers to your connecting data tool.</div>
   </div>
 </details>
 <details>